tiiuae/ghaf-infra/docs/adapting-to-new-environments.md

 * [Install/Deploy the target configuration](#installdeploy-the-target-configuration)

 ## Host setup
-If you still don't have nix package manager on your host, install it following the package manager installation instructions from https://nixos.org/download.html.
+If you still don't have nix package manager on your local host, install it following the package manager installation instructions from https://nixos.org/download.html.

 Then, clone this repository:
 ```bash